 Charlie has led more than 90 expeditions across the Kokoda Trail over the past 30 years.

 He previously served in the Australian Army for 21 years.
 During this time he saw active service in Vietnam; was assigned to the joint Australian, New Zealand and British (ANZUK) Force in Singapore/ Malaysia from 1970-72, and as an exchange instructor in Airborne Logistics with the United States Army from 1977-78.
 He is a graduate of the Army Command and Staff College.

 During his assignment with the US Army he completed the Special Forces Military Freefall course which involved tactical HALO (High Altitude Low Opening) parachute jumps from 20,000 feet - on oxygen with full combat equipment - at night!

 After leaving the army Charlie worked with the Australian Rural Leadership Program in the Kimberley running outback leadership survival programs in remote areas.

-He has been leading expeditions across the Kokoda Trail since 1991 and recently completed his 95th crossing.
+He has been leading expeditions across the Kokoda Trail since 1991 and in 2019 he completed his 99th crossing.
 He is a keen student of the Kokoda campaign and an activist for protecting and honouring our military heritage along the trail.

 Charlie funded the establishment of Network Kokoda as a not-for-profit company to honour the legacy of the PNG wartime carriers and our veterans through the provision of educational, health and agricultural programs in Central and Oro Provinces.